-A Regular Haunt is Coldfall Woods
+A Regular of Finchley Dog Walker Haunt is Coldfall Wood, London N10

-Coldfall Woods aren’t just loved by me, but adored by many and they have a lot of events throughout the year where new faces are warmly welcomed.
+Coldfall Woods aren’t just loved by me but adored by many, and they have a lot of events throughout the year where new faces are warmly welcomed.
 Look here to see what’s coming up: http://www.coldfallwoods.co.uk/whats-on/